-When the VAL UE is authenticating directly to the SEAL/VAL server without proxies, then the DTLS profile of ACE-OAUTH [20] may be used.
-In order to authorize clients and protect communication across proxies, the OSCORE profile of ACE-OAUTH [21] shall be used.
+When the VAL UE is authenticating directly to the SEAL/VAL server without proxies, then the DTLS profile of IETF RFC 9202 [20] may be used.
+In order to authorize clients and protect communication across proxies, the OSCORE profile of IETF RFC 9203 [21] shall be used.

 The client shall support UDP transport defined in IETF RFC 7252 [17] and should support TCP transport defined in IETF RFC 8323 [18]:

-a) when UDP transport and OSCORE profile of ACE-OAUTH [21] are used, datagram transport layer security (DTLS) may be used;
+a) when UDP transport and OSCORE profile of IETF RFC 9203 [21] are used, datagram transport layer security (DTLS) may be used;

-b) when TCP transport and OSCORE profile of ACE-OAUTH [21] are used, transport layer security (TLS) may be used;
+b) when TCP transport and OSCORE profile of IETF RFC 9203 [21] are used, transport layer security (TLS) may be used;

-c) when UDP transport and DTLS profile of ACE-OAUTH [20] are used, datagram transport layer security (DTLS) shall be used; and
+c) when UDP transport and DTLS profile of IETF RFC 9202 [20] are used, datagram transport layer security (DTLS) shall be used; and

-d) when TCP transport and DTLS profile of ACE-OAUTH [20] are used, transport layer security (TLS) shall be used.
+d) when TCP transport and DTLS profile of IETF RFC 9202 [20] are used, transport layer security (TLS) shall be used.

-Proof-of-Possession token type is used with ACE-OAUTH [19].
+Proof-of-Possession token type is used with IETF RFC 9200 [19].